paumurl/ChatUPM/README.md

 - the chatbot itself, served by a Flask REST API.

 ### Want to try?
 Modules
 As in any project, you can individually run different modules depending on your needs for funcionalities.
-To run ChatUPM REST API, you need the embeddings dataframe.
+To run the ChatUPM REST API, you need the embeddings dataframe.
 If this is the first time you run the project and are not using the data provided here, then you will need first to scrape the normative and generate the embeddings for the data chunks.
 This can be simply done by running the following command:
 ```
 $ python {your path}/model/processing/process.py
 ```